94) The Book Of The Dead vs The Book Of Life

 This perspective eliminates Christianity as the bastion of salvation, whether the requirement to be baptized into the Catholic version or the Protestant, opening up the opportunity for eternal life to billions more humans who never encountered the Bible, let alone the name Jesus.
 Let alone the self-indulgent Christians wreaking death and destruction in the name of Christ on colonized peoples.

 Everyone has a choice to make – acknowledge and side with good or join forces with evil.
 And everyone lives, or dies, by their choice.
-Surely our experiences in this life validates the extension of this premise to life after death?

 Leave a comment